 Keep it personal

 Those subtle personal touches make a huge difference.
 Sixty-six percent of consumers say they are likely to switch brands if they are treated like a number instead of an individual.
+Building a reputation as business that prioritizes personalization benefits everyone.

 Respect people’s time